-In this section, we extend our sample through the COVID-19 pandemic, up to March 2023.
-The onset of COVID-19 and resulting pandemic led to significant volatility, outliers, and potential structural breaks in many macroeconomic time series, as can be observed for the GSCPI in Figure 1.
-Out of an abundance of caution, the focus of our analysis so far has been on the pre-pandemic period where our variables of interest displayed stable dynamics.
-Nevertheless, it remains an interesting question to explore whether our conclusion, namely, that supply chain distress amplifies the conventional effects of monetary policy, carries through to the post-pandemic period.
-Such an extension is particularly important from a policy perspective, as the post-pandemic period has seen both unprecedented global supply chain disruptions and dramatic swings in the stance of monetary policy.
+of an abundance of caution, the focus of our analysis so far has been on the pre-pandemic period where our variables of interest display stable dynamics.
+Nevertheless, given the dramatic impact of supply chain disruptions on the post-pandemic economy, it remains of great interest to explore whether our conclusion, namely, that supply chain distress amplifies the conventional effects of monetary policy, carries through in the post-pandemic period.
+Such an extension is particularly important from a policy perspective, as the post-pandemic economy also experienced a sharp pivot in the Federal Reserve's monetary stance.

-The most recent macroeconomic data allows us to extend our baseline local projection estimation through March 2023.
-Figure 9 shows the responses of industrial production, the consumer price index, unemployment, and retail sales to a contractionary monetary policy shock over the January 1998 to March 2023 sample period.
-The figure supports our conclusions from Section 3 - industrial production, consumer prices and retails sales decrease following a contractionary monetary policy shock only if the shock hits the economy during elevated supply chain pressure periods.
+Figure 7 shows the responses of industrial production, the CPI, unemployment, and retail sales to a contractionary monetary policy shock over the January 1998 to March 2023 sample period.
+The figure supports our conclusions from Section 3 - IP, CPI and retails sales decrease following a contractionary monetary policy shock only if the shock hits the economy during elevated supply chain pressure periods.
 During normal times, the responses are smaller in magnitude and less significant.
-Appendix Figure A.3 confirms that the amplification effects under tight supply chain conditions remain statistically significant after appropriate lags have kicked in.
-Comparing the results of Figure 9 with the pre-pandemic evidence from Figure 3 suggests that the effects on macroeconomic variables during periods of elevated supply chain pressures for the extended sample period have larger magnitudes (at the trough or peak) and are longer lasting.
+Appendix Figure A.3 confirms that the amplification effects under tight supply chain conditions are statistically significant after appropriate lags have kicked in.

+Comparing the results of Figure 7 with the pre-pandemic evidence from Figure 3 suggests that the effects on macroeconomic variables during periods of elevated supply chain pressures for the extended sample period have larger magnitudes (at the trough or peak) and are longer lasting.
 On the other hand, the lags until the effects become significant are also longer.
 For instance, the time before the responses of industrial production, inflation and the unemployment rate become significant for the pre-pandemic period is six, eight and two months, respectively.
 By contrast, it takes way more than one year before the responses become significant when we include the pandemic years in the sample.
 Finally, for some variables, e.g., the unemployment rate, the initial responses have the opposite sign.